Assassination of Olof Palme: Yugoslavian connection

 In January 2011 the German magazine Focus cited official German interrogation records in connection with another investigation from 2008 as showing that the assassination had been carried out by an operative of the Yugoslavian security service.
+Palme and his wife had received threats from the exile Croatian Ustasha movement in Sweden and an early police report mentions that Lisbet Palme had mentioned Ustasha as potential shooters.